-Others images fade into white, like footage or a window obscured by static or snow, and try as we might we cannot clear the window to remember what really happened to our second cousin ten Thanksgivings ago.
-We also can’t recall the discussion our parents had, that night we were sent to our room early and missed the season finale of our favorite TV show.
+Others images fade into white, like footage or a window obscured by static or snow.
+Try as we might we cannot clear the window to remember what really happened to our second cousin ten Thanksgivings ago.
+We also can’t recall the discussion our parents had, that night we were sent to our room early, and missed the season finale of our favorite TV show.

-But sometimes not unpleasant scenes keep resurfacing like benign flashbacks, of which one is at first unaware.
+Because sometimes not unpleasant scenes resurface as well, like benign flashbacks, of which I am at first unaware.

 I was a highly sensitive child, so I was often more in tune with my interior life, nature and animals, and the beauty and mysteries of the changing seasons, then I had tolerance for children of my own age and the games they seemed to enjoy.

 I see West Point very clearly, the visuals and smells of it.